Contact handles, duality, and sutured Floer homology: Triangle cobordisms

 \subsection{Doubled diagrams}

-Suppose that $\cH=(\S,\as,\bs)$ is a sutured Heegaard diagram for $(M,\g)$.
-There is a special way of constructing a new diagram from $\cH$, which will be important for computing the cobordism map $F_{\cW_{\as,\bs,\gs}}$.
+Suppose that $\cH=(\S,\as,\bs)$ is a sutured Heegaard diagram for the balanced sutured manifold $(M,\g)$.
+There is a special way of constructing a new diagram of $(M,\g)$ from $\cH$, which will be important for computing the cobordism map $F_{\cW_{\as,\bs,\gs}}$.
 Let us first pick two collections of subintervals $\cI_0$ and $\cI_1$ of $\d \S$ such that each component of $\d \S$ contains exactly one subinterval from $\cI_0$ and one subinterval from $\cI_1$ that are disjoint.

 We now define the \emph{Heegaard surface that is doubled along $R_{\bs}$} to be

 where $\natural$ denotes the boundary connected sum operation.
 Here $\bar{\S}$ denotes a pushoff of $\S$ into $U_{\bs}$, with the opposite orientation.